JSalmanDev/jsgifs/README.md

 Add more styling to my css to make the page pop out more in terms of borders and colors.
 Add and link more pages to the site.
-Dedicate the page to a certain categorie of gifs and only make those gifs available for the users to search.
+Dedicate the page to a certain category of gifs and only make those gifs available for the users to search.